Georgia Estate and Inheritance Tax

 While Georgia is not known to be one of the most tax-friendly states for retirees, Georgia is one of the majority of states that currently do not collect an estate tax at the state level.
 A few years ago, however, things were different before major changes took effect with regard to federal estate tax laws.
 What do federal estate tax laws have to do with Georgia estate taxes?
 Prior to January 1, 2005, Georgia actually did collect a separate estate tax at the state level, called a "pick up tax" or "sponge tax," that was equal to a portion of the overall federal estate tax bill.

-So what does this mean in plain English?
-It means that a portion of the federal estate tax was actually taken away from the IRS and instead paid to the decedent's state taxing authority.
-As such, prior to January 1, 2005, if a deceased Georgia resident owed federal estate taxes, then the Georgia Department of Revenue collected the pick up tax from the deceased Georgia resident's estate.
+In other words, a portion of the federal estate tax was actually taken away from the IRS and instead paid to the decedent's state taxing authority.
+As such, prior to January 1, 2005, if a deceased Georgia resident owed federal estate taxes, then the Georgia Department of Revenue collected the pickup tax from the deceased Georgia resident's estate.

 Future of the Estate Tax

 Effective January 1, 2005, the pickup tax was officially phased out under the provisions of the Economic Growth and Tax Relief Reconciliation Act ("EGTRRA").
 In response to these changes in federal law that phased out the pickup tax, some states that used to collect a pickup tax chose to enact laws that allow the state to still collect a state estate tax.
 This is referred to as "decoupling" since the states that enacted a state estate tax no longer based their state estate tax laws on current federal estate tax laws.